 Other Common Name: Long-beaked Dolphin

-General Description: The Rough-toothed Dolphin (also called the Long-beaked Dolphin) is a slender dolphin.
-Its forehead and the sides of the head slope smoothly on to a long and slender beak, making the entire body in front of the flippers appear very long and nearly conical.
+General Description: The Rough-toothed Dolphin is a slender dolphin and has a forehead and the sides of the head sloping smoothly on to a long and slender beak, making the entire body in front of the flippers appear very long and nearly conical.
 There is no prominent melon and no crease between the beak and forehead, unlike many other dolphins.
 The flippers are moderately long.
 The dorsal fin is relatively tall and sickle-shaped.

 Rough-toothed Dolphins are variable in coloration, but are generally dark grey to purplish black above.
 This colour forms a narrow cape or band of varying width along the back and tail stock.
 These dolphins are white or sometimes pink below.
 The body has many light-coloured blotches.
 The lips and often the lower jaw may be white or flecked with white.
 The eyes are large and bulging.